 Although the beach and water there aren't great, the villages have some excellent example of colourful Portuguese colonial architecture (very similar to Paraty) and you can lunch on oysters or the catch of the day by the beach.

 Although not that popular with Europeans and North Americans, Brazilians and Argentinians know all about Floripa as a summer holiday destination and so it does get very busy during the high season (January and February).
 If you're planning on visiting during those months, then booking accommodation ahead of time is highly advised.
 Prices will also rise in this period.

 #9 the weather in florianopolis might not always be great

 Up until this point, you may be cancelling all your other best-laid travel plans in Brazil and simply planning on spending all your time in Florianópolis.
 However, we have to unfortunately add a pretty big caveat.

 In our three weeks in Florianópolis, in November and December, we actually only had a handful of days with sunshine.
 The rest were spent under dull grey clouds and rain - it was more Birmingham than Brazil to be honest.
-It's for this reason that we simply don't have as many photographs of all these places as we usually do for other articles - the weather was so crap that it just wasn't worth taking our cameras.
+It's for this reason that we simply don't have as many photographs of all these places as we usually do for other articles - for us, the weather in florianopolis was so crap that it just wasn't worth taking our cameras.

 We'll attribute this to our own misfortune and the fact that we were in the area whilst the whole of the Southern Cone of South America was suffering the effects of the El Niño weather phenomenon.
 When the sun shone, we kept on our extending our stay as we thought that there was nowhere else we'd like to be, but then another cloud would arrive.